dask-contrib/dask-sql/docs/pages/machine_learning.rst

 -------------------------------------------------------------

 If you are familiar with Python and the ML ecosystem in Python, this one is probably the simplest possibility.
-You can use the :func:`Context.sql` call as described before to extract the data for your training or ML prediction.
+You can use the :func:`~dask_sql.Context.sql` call as described before to extract the data for your training or ML prediction.
 The result will be a Dask dataframe, which you can either directly feed into your model or convert to a pandas dataframe with `.compute()` before.